 The packline defense sets your defenders up to be in great rebounding position.
 However, each player on your team must check somebody out and go get the rebound.
 Your packline defense should have a heavy emphasis on rebounding to eliminate second-chance points for your opponent.

+Coaching basketball often requires changes over the years.
 The packline defense is a little bit different than the typical man-to-man defense that has been taught for years, but it has proven to be effective when properly taught.
 If you’re thinking about installing the packline defense with your team, be sure that you go through this guide thoroughly multiple times!